jdpgrailsdev/grails-dependency-generator-task/README.md

 	<version>${grailsVersion}</version>

 where the `dependencyScope` is the value `scope` parameter passed to the task and the `grailsVersion` is the `grailsVersion` scoped also passed to the task.

-The name of the generated POM file will be in the following format:  `grails-${scope}-dependencies.xml`.

 Scopes
 ------